fgadaleta/datascienceathome/_posts/2015-08-07-removing-outliers-in-python.md

 ---
+title: Removing outliers in Python
 layout: post
-title: Removing outliers in Python
-tags: [analytics, bigdata, coding, computation, filtering, outlier, python, scipy]
+tags:
+- analytics
+- bigdata
+- coding
+- computation
+- filtering
+- outlier
+- python
+- scipy
 comments: true
 ---

 In the attempt of removing outliers from a list of numbers without getting stuck on too much theory, I would like to share a fast solution that seems to